italian dessert recipes

 • Unlatch the pan CAREFULLY and pull up as straight as possible to avoid touching the sides of the cake.

-The almonds are ground to make almond meal.
-This is done for flavoring.
+The almonds are ground for flavoring.
 Not necessarily for a crunch factor.
 So, if you swap - the nut you choose is going to be in cake batter flavor.
-We use almond meal a lot in Italian dessert recipes.
-I'm not really sure how "pecan meal" or " walnut meal" would taste.
+It's just that we use almond meal a lot in Italian dessert recipes and I'm not really sure how "pecan meal" or " walnut meal" would taste - because I just don't use those much to pulse and have as a base flavor.
 It's your cake - you experiment.

 Do I need to use a spring form pan?

 Pretty much.
 Here's the glitch.
 This plum cake recipe is great right away.
 Like within a few hours.
-If it sits in a glass pan the heat.
+If it sits in a glass pan it holds the heat even after baking.
 The plums will weep and the pretty crust turns mushy.
 You want it to cool as quick as possible - and serve within a few hours.
+That's why I suggest a spring form.

 Do I HAVE to use butter?